 Pets.com’s IPO makes the list of worst IPOs in history largely because of how quickly the company’s downfall happened.
 After raising $82.5 million in its February 2000 IPO, the company filed for bankruptcy a mere nine months later.

 Uber’s IPO was deemed a Wall Street flop after the company failed to meet its expected valuation of $120 billion upon its debut.
-While the ride-sharing company aimed for a $45 per share price at opening, it opened at $42 instead before closing down at $41 per share for the first day of trading.
+While the ride-sharing company aimed for a $45 per share price at opening, it opened at $42 instead before closing down at $41 per share on the first day of trading.

 SmileDirectClub’s first day of trading in September 2019 ended up being one of the worst IPOs in decades.
-The stock was initially priced at $23 per share, opened at $20.55 per share and continued to fall throughout the trading day, eventually ending down 27.5%.
+The stock was initially priced at $23 per share, opened at $20.55 per share, and continued to fall throughout the trading day, eventually ending down 27.5%.

 Root Inc., an auto insurance startup, looked promising enough when its IPO raised $724.4 million in 2020.
 Since then, the insuretech stock’s share price is down nearly 90% since its initial offering and the company’s valuation has been cut in half.